 Business decision making is a complex and multi objective process.
 However, it is still often defined by microeconomic theorists as solely rational, assuming that in a competitive environment rational decision making is the best way of survival (Koporčić et al., 2015).
-The reason for this could be, for instance, the complexity of studying and conceptualizing human behaviour as simple and easy as that of the classical rational economic man (Simon, 1959).
-As the Nobel Prize winner in Economics from 1978, Dr. Herbert Simon argues: "The sketchiness and incompleteness of the newer proposals has been urged as a compelling reason for clinging to the older theories, however inadequate they are admitted to be" (Simon, 1959: 280).
-The purpose of this paper is to study the decisionmaking processes in a business context, when companies are choosing new business partners.
+The reason for this could be, for instance, the complexity of studying and con-

+The purpose of this paper is to study the decision-making processes in a business context, when companies are choosing new business partners.
 Starting with decision makers, we define them here as individuals or groups of individuals that represent companies and make business decisions on their behalf.
 Considering that individuals are humans that are dealing with millions of fragmented pieces of information at each moment, they have to select certain problem-solving paths in order to make a decision (Simon, 1959).
 One path that leads towards minimizing risks and dealing with uncertainty when choosing a new business partner is choosing companies with strong corporate brands (Webster, Keller, 2004), i.e. brands with superior brand attributes.